 Another major consideration is support.
 When something goes wrong, you need help fast.
 Free plans typically offer self-service support through a knowledge base or community forum.
 You won’t get the dedicated phone, email, or chat support that comes with a paid plan, leaving you to solve urgent problems on your own.

-Basic tracking and tricky integrations
+Dealing with basic tracking and tricky integrations

 Free tools are great for telling you what you have, but they often fall short of telling you the why and how behind your numbers.
 They provide basic stock counts but lack the sophisticated, SKU-level intelligence needed to understand your true profitability.
 You won’t find automated workflows for complex financial tasks like landed cost allocation or GAAP-compliant revenue recognition.
 This can leave your finance team with messy data and an incomplete picture of your business health.